 If needed, an ombudsman may make a decision, which, once agreed, is final and binding.

-We resolve most complaints in less than three months, although it can be longer if your complaint is more complex.
+We resolve many complaints in less than three months once an investigator is allocated, although it can be longer if your complaint is more complex.